Kontsedal/peakcher/README.md

 To perform operations with Dropbox API, we need Dropbox Auth Token.
 Dropbox has two options to get it:
 1) Redirect to your website with a token in URL if a user allows access to his account
-2) Show page with Auth Code if a user allows access to his account, so you need to send it with your application secret to Dropbox API to get Auth Code
+2) Show page with Auth Code if a user allows access to his account, so you need to send it with your application secret to Dropbox API to get Auth Token

 I choose the second option because I wanted it to be more self-contained.
 But in this case, we need to send an app secret and therefore have it inside the client-side code.
 It is terrible, so I decided to create a small serverless handler which takes auth code, adds secret, sends a request to Dropbox API and responds with Auth Token ([repo](https://github.com/Kontsedal/peakcher-lambda))